 - Post-surgical complications, if any

-Depending on the type of surgery a patient has and how big the incision, the patient's chest and back may be painful for several weeks or longer after surgery.
-The doctor can prescribe pain medicines that will help.10 There are some other things people can do at home to help lessen the pain (see Living Well With Lung Cancer).
+- Pain: Depending on the type of surgery a patient undergoes and how big the incision, the patient's chest and back may be painful for several weeks or longer after surgery.
+Pain medicines that will help can be prescribed.12 In addition, there are other other things that patients can do once at home to help lessen the pain; see Living Well With Lung Cancer.

-One or more chest tubes are typically placed during surgery to keep the patient's chest A hollow area or hole free of fluid, blood, and air that collect after lung surgery.
+- Fluid, blood, or air in the chest: One or more chest tubes are typically placed during surgery to keep the patient's chest cavity free of fluid, blood, and air that collect after lung surgery.
 The tubes will be connected to a machine that gently suctions the fluid from the chest.
 These tubes are left in place until the fluid and air have stopped draining.
-Air leaks typically stop 1-4 days post-surgery.10,11
+Air leaks typically stop 1-4 days post-surgery.12,15

 What are the risks of lung cancer surgery?

 Lung cancer surgery carries risks like any surgery, including:5

 - Blood clot